drnic/bosh_cli_plugin_redis/README.md

 ```

 The former will confirm you are targeting a bosh.
 The latter will display the deployments.
 One of which should be your Cloud Foundry.

-This requirement exists so as to share the same DNS between the redis deployments and the Cloud Foundry deployment.

 ## Installation